Defence study shows caffeine can reduce driver error

 The study examined the effects of caffeinated chewing gum on drowsiness and driving performance on people who were sleep deprived.

-Defence Science and Technology Group Senior Cognitive Scientist, Psychologist Dr Eugene Aidman, said the research aimed to examine the efficacy of caffeine as a countermeasure against cognitive fatigue – a type of fatigue that’s critical to real-time operator tasks.
+DST Group Senior Cognitive Scientist, Psychologist Dr Eugene Aidman, said the research aimed to examine the efficacy of caffeine as a countermeasure against cognitive fatigue – a type of fatigue that’s critical to real-time operator tasks.

 Fellow Defence researcher Kayla Johnson said “In real life you often don’t have the luxury of stopping when you’re tired, so you need some compensatory strategies to combat cognitive fatigue, and when you’re driving this is particularly important because of road safety”.